kittenbothk/kittenbothk-Eng/functional_module/fire.md

 This module can detect fire, it returns an analog value.

-The range of return value is 0-1023, a higher value means the sensor is closer to fire.
+The range of the return value is 0-1023, a higher value means the sensor is closer to fire.

 ## Specification